EnglundE/ms1-tonysbakery/README.md

 ------------
 [View the live project here!](URL)

-This is the main website for Tony's Bakery.
+This is my first milestone project at Code Institute, It's the main website an imaginary bakery called Tony's Bakery.
 It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential customers.
 ------------
-## User Experience (UX)
+## Project Goal

+  * The project aims to create a static website for potential customers to find out that this bakery exists.
+What the bakery offers, where to find it and how to contact them.

-  - ## User stories
+  - ## User stories to support Project Goal

   - ### First time Visitors Goals
     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more.